What to Expect at the Initial Consultation

 Implants are not always appropriate for certain patients.
 A number of things are contra-indicated for implant insertion.

-- Having a compromised immune system due to a long-term illness, auto-immune disorder or steroid medication, since this may mean that your body rejects the implant – much the same as your body might react after an organ transplant
+- Having a compromised immune system due to a long-term illness, auto-immune disorder or steroid medication, since may mean that your body rejects the implant – much the same as your body might react after an organ transplant

 - Heavy alcohol intake or being a heavy smoker as this can affect the ability of your gums and teeth to heal after the procedure